samehhady/Espruino-on-ESP8266/README.md

 # Espruino-on-ESP8266
 This is a temporary project.
 A goal is to run the Espruino JavaScript (github.com/espruino) built with the Xtensa under esp-open-sdk (github.com/pfalcon/esp-open-sdk) directly on ESP8266 wifi module.

-All the code changes for now are "dirty", source files and headers are in ./user/.
+All the code changes for now are "dirty", source files and headers are all in ./user/.
 Once it pass the tests, we are going to contribute to Espruino repository.

-To do:
-- Implement hardware specifics.
-- Implement file system for loading JS files from flash.

-Current status:
+Recent achievements:
 - Upload and run main.js (flash memory address 0x60000)
 - Evaluate JS code from serial port (115200 baud).
 - GPIO functionality implemented.

+To do:
+- More hardware specifics.

 Example - toggle GPIO2:
 var gpio2 = new Pin(2);